Cardinals vs. Rangers Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Marcus Semien, Paul Goldschmidt and others in the Texas Rangers-St. Louis Cardinals matchup at Globe Life Field on Tuesday at 8:05 PM ET.
+Player props are available for Marcus Semien and Paul Goldschmidt, among others, when the Texas Rangers host the St. Louis Cardinals at Globe Life Field on Wednesday at 8:05 PM ET.

 Bet on this matchup or its props with DraftKings!